wely/DevCamp/HOL/dotnet/03-azuread-office365/README.md

     > 1. Right-click on the `DevCamp.WebApp` project in the `Solution Explorer` and choose `Properties`.
 This should open the properties page in the middle window of Visual Studio.
 In the left hand list of pages choose `Web`, and ensure that the Project Url in the center is the SSL URL from above.
     > 1. Go back to the [apps.dev.microsoft.com](https://apps.dev.microsoft.com) page, and add the Project URL under the `platforms` section of the form.
 Remove any other URLs that were already there, and save your changes.
+    > 1. Update the `AAD_APP_REDIRECTURI` value in your `web.config`.
     > 1. Make sure your browsers are closed, then re-run your application.
     > 1. Closing Visual Studio during the exercise can create new port numbers.
-Keep the entry in [apps.dev.microsoft.com](https://apps.dev.microsoft.com) up to date.
+Keep the entry in [apps.dev.microsoft.com](https://apps.dev.microsoft.com) and the `web.config` up to date.

 1. When you login for the first time, you will be prompted to allow permission for the app to access your data.
 Click `Accept`.